-

 Can I take a defensive driving course to reduce the number of NY driver’s license points on my driving record?

 Yes.
 New York approves several traffic schools for the purpose of point reduction.
+The course is called the Point and Insurance Reduction Program (PIRP).

 Why is it a good idea to order a driving record?

-Ordering a driving record helps you stay on top of the points you have―or have not―accumulated, and keep your license safe.
+Ordering a driving record helps you stay on top of the points you have―or have not―accumulated and keep your license safe.

-- Determine whether your accumulated points are getting close to the suspension or revocation range.
-If so, you know it’s time to take steps to reduce the points―and avoid further violations.
+• Whether your accumulated points are getting close to the suspension or revocation range.
+If so, you know it's time to take steps to reduce the points―and avoid further violations.

-Learn more about obtaining NY driving records.
+Learn more by visiting our page on obtaining NY driving records.

 What is the cost of my NY traffic ticket?